GoogleCloudPlatform/solutions-builder/README.md

 # Google Cloud Solutions Builder

-**A solution framework to generate a new project with built-in structure and modules to accelerate your project setup.**
+**A solution framework to generate code with built-in structure and modules to accelerate your project setup.**

 ## TL;DR

-Solutions Builder is a boilerplate template for building repeatable solutions with the best practices in architecture on Google Cloud, including GKE clusters, Cloud Run, Test Automation, CI/CD, as well as development process.
+Solutions Builder is a boilerplate template for building repeatable solutions with the best practices in architecture on Google Cloud, including Cloud Run, GKE clusters, Test Automation, CI/CD, etc.

-This template provides built-in and ready-to-ship modules including:
+Solutions Builder provides built-in and ready-to-ship modules including:

 - [Terraform](https://www.terraform.io/) boilerplate modules
 - Modular microservice templates, deployable to Cloud Run or a Kubernetes cluster.